 CAREERS FOR PUBLIC ACCOUNTING DEGREE GRADUATES

-Like most professions, public accounting lends itself to several career paths.
-A career as a CPA is perhaps the most natural path for public accounting graduates due to the role's relation to financial reporting and accounting.
-Even if they don't plan to work as a CPA, graduates often take the CPA exam to open avenues to more job prospects.
+Like most professions, public accountants can pursue related career paths.
+A CPA career is perhaps the most natural path if you're a public accounting graduate.
+Even if you don't plan to work as a CPA, taking the CPA exam can open avenues to more job prospects.

-Graduates with public accounting degrees can operate in a variety of career fields, including auditing, tax management, or financial analysis.
-According to PayScale, the average salary for a CPA is $66,290.
-Graduates seeking a higher salary might consider working as a tax manager, a role that boasts an average annual salary of nearly $98,000.
+Graduates with public accounting degrees can work in a variety of career fields, including auditing, tax management, or financial analysis.
+According to Payscale, the average salary for a CPA is $66,290.
+If you're seeking a higher salary, you might consider working as a tax manager, a role that boasts an average annual salary of nearly $98,000.

-Although a public accounting degree encompasses enough accounting disciplines to access a broad range of financial careers, it's not suitable for every accounting career.
-Roles in real estate appraising, for example, don't mix well with public accounting degrees due to the different skill sets required.
+A public accounting degree is not suitable for every accounting career.
+Roles in real estate appraising, for example, may require a different skill set.

 Check out the list below to explore some popular career paths for public accounting degree graduates.

 Financial advisors help businesses and individuals identify areas where they can improve their finances.
 Advisors evaluate spending, saving, and investing habits to create a plan targeting how a business or person can better allocate their financial resources.